Magicrafter13/mash/README.md

 ## Command Parser

 - Handle arrow keys (nobody wants their arrow keys to print `^[[A`, they want them to do actions)
+- Readline (should help with above)
 - For loops
+- Read another line if the line ends with a `\`, then concatenate them together

 ## Behind the Scenes

 - Create `$XDG\_CONFIG\_HOME/mash/config.mash`?
 - Keep history loaded in memory to allow for `!` statements and possibly arrow keys (up/down).
+- Improve syntax error output messages
+- Remove builtin array (the format is too limiting)
+- Jobs
+- Expand aliases before execution (right after tokenizing)
+- Split commandExecute into multiple functions, and use those functions where appropriate to improve performance (subshells don't need to parse aliases because there won't be any!)

 ## Code Improvements